-As noted in Step 2.6, the SCMS provides anonymous trust by issuing digital certificates to approved devices.
+As noted in Guidance #2.6, the SCMS provides anonymous trust by issuing digital certificates to approved devices.
 To successfully implement SCMS, the IOO responsible for the CI will need to procure the services of an SCMS/Security Backend Vendor to provide security certificates to be attached to the messages as they are broadcast.
-The CTI 4501 v01.01 CI Implementation Guide includes Certificate Issuing Requirements and requirements for the interface between SCMS and RSU and the MAP Server.
+The CTI 4501 v02 CI Implementation Guide includes Certificate Issuing Requirements and requirements for the interface between SCMS and RSU and the MAP Server.

 However, using SCMS services that meet these functional requirements does not ensure that the in-vehicle OBUs will acknowledge or trust the certificates.
 It will be up to the receiving entity to determine which certificates they trust.
-For this reason, IOOs need to understand how to acquire SCMS certificates that are trusted by the OEMs that will be operating in-vehicle RLVW applications - a process that is still pending as of the publication of this Guidance.
+For this reason, IOOs need to understand how to acquire SCMS certificates that are trusted by the OEMs that will be operating in-vehicle RLVW applications.